sriharinidass-24/Sales-dashboard-intern_task2/README.md

 ---

 ## 🛠 Tools Used
+> I have used **Google Looker Studio** as a free alternative BI tool for this task.
+> It offers similar features for creating interactive dashboards and storytelling.
 - **Google Looker Studio** – For creating the dashboard and visual storytelling
 - **Python 3.x / Google Colab** – For dataset cleaning in Task‑1
 - **GitHub** – For project submission